-To counterbalance wrath you need to learn patience, the ability to forgive and find peace yourself.
+To counterbalance wrath you need to learn patience, the ability to forgive and find peace within yourself.
 Whenever you become angry towards other people, the Truth is that really, you are angry with yourself.

 Forgiveness means to forget about seeking revenge and accept that others have faults and “know not what they do.”
 Rather than resorting to violence and antagonism, seek to resolve conflicts peacefully.

 Envy is essentially a desire for another person’s belongings, relationships or lifestyles.
 But its extended version is jealousy, the fear of losing what you already have, and taking pleasure in the pain or misfortune of others.
-Envy is typical amongst sports fans.
+Envy is typical among sports fans.

 The opposite of envy is acts of kindness, not just generosity, but the well wishes of others.
 If kindness is a trait you need to adopt learn to be empathetic and compassionate of others, and offer unselfish acts because you want to, and not because you have to.

-Those who suffer with pride find it difficult to compliment and congratulate others without feeling a trace or bout of envy.
+Those who suffer from pride find it difficult to compliment and congratulate others without feeling a trace or bout of envy.
 Rather they talk louder than anyone else, always have a one-up attitude and fish for compliments.

 But pride is a double-edged sword and there is a fine line between the sin and the virtue.
-Having self-respect and taking pride in your appearance for example us a virtue, just don’t obsess over it.
+Having self-respect and taking pride in your appearance, for example, us a virtue, just don’t obsess over it.

 To balance your sense of pride you need to adopt humility whereby you accept compliments with poise and have a modest opinion about yourself.
 Humility is arguably the most difficult quality to develop as it comes from an inner-knowing, having confidence and trust in yourself without having to prove anything to others.